armory/documentation/_spinnaker/account_management_api.md

           server:
             git:
               uri: https://github.com/armory-io/spinnaker-remote-config
-              password: {redacted}
+              password: <password>
               username: doogie

-More details on configuring Spinnaker for remote configuration can be found [here.](https://www.spinnaker.io/setup/configuration/)
+For more information about configuring Spinnaker for remote configuration, see [External Account Configuration](https://www.spinnaker.io/setup/configuration/).

 ## Usage

 The Account Management API works by hooking into the same backends as Spring’s Cloud Config - the core of Dynamic Accounts within Spinnaker.
-For example, if you are using Github as a backend for storing your account configuration, you can use the same backend with the Account Management API.
-Changes are reflected into Clouddriver as the Management API makes changes to the backing data.
+For example, if you are using GitHub as a backend for storing your account configuration, you can use the same backend with the Account Management API.
+When the Management API changes the backing data, it replicates the change to Clouddriver.

-*Note -* *today,* *only Github is supported as a Management API backend.*

 Once configured, you can interact with the Account Management API using your favorite API clients.